 Spence graduated magna cum laude from Wheaton in 2004 after majoring in American history and minoring in both art history and studio art.
 Spence went on to receive her master's degree in education with a concentration in curriculum and design from Fitchburg State University.

-Karl Mader '12 starts his third season as an assistant coach for both the men's and women's cross country teams and track & field programs in 2015-16.
+Ryan O'Connell begins his first season as an assistant coach for both the men's and women's cross country teams and track & field programs in 2016-17.